JorgeCastilloPrz/hiroaki/README.md

 I'm being intentionally simple here on how I pass the mocked service to the application class (setup method), which is being replaced by a mock application on the androidTest environment.
 But you would use a dependency injector/container to replace the service most likely.

+**Verifying calls in Android**
+Using call verification on Android instrumentation tests can also be a good idea, so you are able to assert that the endpoints are called as expected (including optional times / ordering) per screen.

 Do you want to contribute?
 --------------------------